Silent witness rule: United States v. Rosen

-Judge Ellis decided that the Rosen case met the fairness test, and approved use of the SWR at trial.
-It was used for 4 minutes 6 seconds of playback of a conversation.
-However, Ellis sealed (kept secret) the exact way that the SWR figured into the proceedings.
+Judge Ellis found that the test was met and approved use of the SWR at trial.
+It was used for four minutes and six seconds of a recorded conversation.
+Ellis sealed the part of the record showing how the SWR figured into the proceedings.

 Arguments

 Lamb argues that the silent witness rule would enable trials to go ahead that would otherwise be dismissed because of the state secrets privilege.
 He especially points out El-Masri v.
 Tenet, in which a German citizen was allegedly kidnapped and raped by CIA agents but was never allowed to present his case in court, and United States v.
 Reynolds, in which widows of Air Force contractors sued the government; both cases were dismissed because the government claimed the trial would reveal national secrets.

 The rule has received media coverage for its suggested use by the government in United States v.
 Drake (2010).
 Bishop, in the Baltimore Sun, writes that lawyers say the "secret codes quickly become confusing and risk violating the defendant's constitutional rights to a public trial".
 Jesselyn Radack of the Government Accountability Project called it an "oxymoron", and pointed out that it "would still allow jurors to see classified information, defeating the whole purpose of classification".
 Josh Gerstein at Politico wrote that it might create conflict between the prosecution and the news media.